GtafanWRLD/PO-MO_De-compiler/README.md

 # PO File Merger

-A Python tool to batch-merge `.po` translation files for Mir Tankov (and any other game with gettext `.po` files).
+A Python tool to batch-merge `.po` translation files for Mir Tankov (and other games).
 It syncs English and Russian `.po` files by always **replacing Russian translations with their English counterparts** where available, preserving unmatched Russian entries.

 ---